eduardsan/RepData_PeerAssessment1/PA1_template.md

 ### 2 - Devise a strategy for filling in all of the missing values in the dataset.

-Since, what is missing is the number of steps, a reasonable approach would be to use the average number of steps from other days during the same interval.
+Since what is missing is the number of steps, a reasonable approach would be to use the average number of steps from other days during the same interval.
 We already have these values from a previous calculation.

 ### 3 - Create a new dataset that is equal to the original dataset but with the missing data filled in.